Frequently Asked Questions

 No. Accreditation requires a practicum supervised by an OGA Fellow.
 This is an extensive process that includes a minimum number of teaching hours and a set number of observations and follow-up conferences.
 It also requires an additional financial investment.
 The practicum process is arranged directly with your supervising Fellow.
 Requirements for the range of accreditation options can be found at the Orton Gillingham Academy (OGA) website.

-AOGPE will only list you as an accredited OG tutor with OGA if you have completed the CE and Associate training and practicum (which is a total of 10 observations/lesson plans).
+OGA will only list you as an accredited OG tutor with OGA if you have completed the CE and Associate training and practicum.
 After having completed accreditation (training plus practicum) you could also apply to other organizations for equivalent titles such as the International Dyslexia Association.
 Please click here for details regarding equivalent accreditation through IDA such as Structured Literacy/Dyslexia Interventionist and Specialist.

 What’s the difference between the Classroom Educator and Associate levels?

 Classroom Educator is designed for classroom teachers and learning specialists who work with small groups, or anyone working within the context of RTI Tiers 1 and 2.
-OGA Associate Level is an advanced course and requires the AOGPE Classroom Educator course as a prerequisite.
+OGA Associate Level is an advanced course and requires the OGA Classroom Educator course as a prerequisite.
 There are no exceptions.
 Associate level is a total number of training hours from CE and Associate training together.
+Required reading – Gillingham Manual

 Click here more information regarding the practicum.